lorisleiva/laravel-actions/README.md

 }
 ```

 However, you might sometimes want to delegate completely to another action.
 That means the action we delegate to should have the same attributes and run as the same type as the parent action.
-You can achieve this using the `delegateFrom` method.
+You can achieve this using the `delegateTo` method.

 For example, let’s say you have three actions `UpdateProfilePicture`, `UpdatePassword` and `UpdateProfileDetails` that you want to use in a single endpoint.